 CANSFORD LABS

-Are we drinking more or less because of the lockdown?
+Are we drinking more or less because of the lockdown in the UK?

 ONS statistics revealed a 31% surge in the volume of UK retail alcohol sales in March.
 It could be easy to assume that individuals are now drinking more, with boredom or stress having set in.
 But monthly alcohol sales are notoriously volatile: are people drinking greater volumes more frequently or, like other groceries and household goods, are they purchasing to stock up?